 Energy efficiency rating: Window units are not only highly affordable but are essentially designed to help keep your energy consumption low.
 A typical window air conditioner will use approximately between 500 and 1440 watts of electricity, whereas the average central conditioning unit installed in an averaged size home will use about 3500 watts of power.
 You can see the difference!
 Of course, central units cool an entire house as opposed to window units that are only effective at cooling a single room.
 Air conditioning units are measured using BTU (British Thermal Unit) rating; which indicates the amount of heat it can eliminate from your room.
 The higher the number, the more powerful the unit.
 It is also important to take into account the unit’s SEER rating, which refers to the seasonal energy efficiency ratio.
 Equally, the higher the number, the efficient the unit is.

 Window units are programmed to provide cooling only where needed, and this means they can be less costly to operate than their central unit counterparts.

 Air conditioner installation is arguably one of the most important lifetime investments you’ll ever make.
 As such, it’s important to make the right decision when seeking to install one.
 There are numerous brands and models of window AC units and you’ll need the help of an air conditioner service provider to help you make the right decision.

 Despite their numerous benefits, window ac units can present a challenge to homeowners because of their installation requirements.
 If you didn’t know, a window unit needs to be permanently installed in via a partially open window, to allow it to drive out hot air from your room.
 Without adequate ventilation, the unit might not effectively cool a room!
 For a successful air conditioner installation process, you will need the assistance of a qualified air conditioner service technician.
-You can contact us, Quick Air can help you with all your air conditioning problems.
+You can contact us on 1300 730 896.
+Quick Air can help you with all your air conditioning problems.
 We also provide custom quotations for new installations.